It's Rush Limbaugh and this, the Excellence in Broadcasting Network.

 That's probably still the case all these years later.

-You know, if you go to this website and and look at this script, this is really creepy.
+You know, if you go to this website and look at this script, this is really creepy.

-And it it is it it it really illustrates how they think they're nothing but just robots, and they're giving them an actual script.
+And it really illustrates how they think they're nothing but just robots, and they're giving them an actual script how to plan your talk.

 Start a packing list, start the conversation, pledge to have the talk.